huggingface/huggingface_hub/docs/source/en/package_reference/login.md

 # Login, Logout, and Token Management

-The `huggingface_hub` library allows users to programmatically manage authentication with the Hugging Face Hub.
+The `huggingface_hub` library allows users to programmatically manage authentication to the Hub.
 This includes logging in, logging out, switching between tokens, and listing available tokens.

 For more details about authentication, check out [this section](../quick-start#authentication).